Amirhb/hipersia-sample-shoutbox/README.md

 ```
 Data-Mapping is supported by [Spot ORM](http://phpdatamapper.com "Spot ORM") and you can change dsn and name properties to support other databases which get supported by Spot ORM.
 ## Models
 Models are located as PHP files in the Models folder.
-Each model-file is php class which inherited by \Spot\Entity .
+Each model-file is a php class which inherited from \Spot\Entity .
 ```
 namespace app\models;

 class Message extends \Spot\Entity
 {